simplygenius/atmos/README.md

 * The command line is king.
 Using a CLI to iterate on and manage core infrastructure has always been more effective for me, so I aim to make things as convenient and usable as possible from there.

 * No lock-in.
-Since atmos just provides you convenience on top of using terraform, and the templates for defining your infrastructure are 99% in terraform, its possible to migrate away (albeit giving up all the convenience atmos provides) if your goals ever diverge from those of atmos.
+Since atmos just provides you convenience on top of using terraform, and the templates for defining your infrastructure are entirely in terraform, its possible to migrate away (albeit giving up all the convenience atmos provides) if your goals ever diverge from those of atmos.

 * Your infrastructure is an important product.
 It should have its own repo and be tracked under configuration management, not just clickety-click-clicked on in a UI and promptly forgotten what it is you actually did to get there.
 The only guarantee you have, is that things are going to need to change, and you'll be much better off with a system that allows you to iterate easily.
 Atmos gets you started with minimal up-front knowledge, but provides a path for your infrastructure to evolve.